w-sheng/cis530_final/simple-baseline.md

 For this milestone, we only focused on classifying whether a line of a poem is in iambic pentameter.
 Our baseline for this is even more basic than our baseline for the previous task.
 We randomly output 1 or 0 where 1 means it is in iambic and 0 means it is not.

+In the near future, we aim to use the words in the CMU dictionary classified into phonemes and stresses to aid us in classifying a meter.
+We wish to expand beyond just iambic pentameter to include iambic trimeter and ballad meter as well.

 **TODO:** Our simple baseline attained an f-score of ????? when run through our evaluation script.